 Ted's pleasant vocalizations assures us that he is trusting of his caretakers, but he reacts to Lucky as wild males would react to one another when a female is present during mating season.

-Ted and Honey were raised together for about ten years in captivity in Wisconsin.
-Ted was born in January 1996, the smallest of three cubs.
+Ted and Honey (now deceased, 2016) were raised together for about ten years in captivity in Wisconsin.
+Ted was born in January 1997, the smallest of three cubs.
 He is black most of the year but bleaches to dark brown in mid-summer when he begins shedding.

 After a decade of caring for Ted and Honey, their owners were faced with new insurance rules that prevented them from keeping the bears any longer.
 They asked the North American Bear Center to give their beloved bears a home, and they arrived at the center in April 2007, just prior to its opening in May 2007.